From Humble Beginnings

 After Roger qualified as an accountant, he began training at a firm of accountants in Plymouth.
 After a few years, Roger was confident enough to start up his own accountancy business but his love of films never died.

 As the accountancy grew, so also did the hire and sales of cine films, and soon, Roger and Jill found they were selling films all over the UK, and then, all over the world.
-They had to move to bigger premises in Plymouth, and called the company Looney Movies, after cartoons that would made in the 1960’s and because Roger had a sense of humour.
+They had to move to bigger premises in Plymouth, and called the company Looney Movies, after cartoons that would made in the 1960’s and because Roger had a sense of humor.

-His Own Home Cinema
+Their Own Cinema

 The new house at Hooe had a garage at the bottom of the garden, and Roger decided to convert it into a cinema.
 One of the old cinemas in Plymouth had recently been closed, and Roger had managed to obtain from the owner, eight of the original cinema seats.
 He installed a small projection room, with dual projectors.
 A screen, with opening and closing curtains and a full letterbox format for Scope movies.
 Full stereo sound, which for the time was the best you could get.
 And he would even stock up on ice creams for when friends came around—he had his own working cinema.